vvivanloc/misc/README.md

 * mailurlBuilder.ts

-  A lame attempt to fool a very simple email crawler: top-notch encrypted  mail URL approved by *Imperator Iulius Caesar Divus* and DOM trickery hook.
+  A lame attempt to fool a very simple email crawler: top-notch encrypted mail URL approved by *Imperator Iulius Caesar Divus* himself and DOM trickery hook.

   The email is bound to an HTML DOM Element named *mailhref*.